 CDISC and PHUSE partner to further the mission of each organization, with CDISC focusing on developing global, platform-independent data standards, and PHUSE focusing on implementing CDISC standards.
 The two organizations combine efforts on key initiatives around beginning-to-end standards and semantics, strengthening an interdependent process.
-One current initiative is the CDISC and PHUSE Implementation Primer Project, whose goal is to develop a set of resources to guide industry newcomers and learners in using and implementing CDISC.
+One initiative is the CDISC Primer, which comprises a series of short, animated videos as well as helpful links to introduce newcomers to the suite of CDISC Standards.

 PHUSE is CDISC’s preferred partner for implementation questions and issues.
 CDISC thanks the PHUSE volunteers for their service to the clinical data standards community.
 Please visit the PHUSE website to learn more about ongoing collaborations as well as about PHUSE working groups.

 SCDM’s mission is to connect and inspire professionals managing global health data with global education, certification and advocacy.